 4. Personal Statement Builder: A tool within the Hub helps students draft and refine their personal statements, a crucial part of the application process.

-5. Guidance and Resources: The Hub offers resources such as application guides, tips on writing personal statements, and information about student finance.
+5. Guidance and Resources: The Hub offers resources such as application guides, tips on writing personal statements, required exam grades and information about student finance.

 In all, UCAS Hub delivers: